31 March 2008

 How would you like that at the top of your obituary?
 You almost don't need to read the rest of the story - it's all there in the headline of this May 29, 1877 newspaper account of the life and death of Flagtown resident Joshua B. Gates.

-At a public celebration in Somerville in July 1875, he met Anna Thomas - a teenage visitor from Illinois, young enough to be his granddaughter.
+At a public celebration in Somerville in July 1875, the seventy-year-old Gates met Anna Thomas - a teenage visitor from Illinois, young enough to be his granddaughter.
 In the words of The New York Times he "prosecuted an ardent courtship" - and this was way before Viagra! - and the pair were married exactly two weeks after meeting.

 Domestic life on the farm began smoothly for the newlyweds.
 It was almost a month before Joshua Gates accused his young wife of having an affair with one of his farmhands.
 Quarrel - separation - and the new young Mrs. Gates was out of the picture, for a while.